Financial Planning Statistics – 15 Interesting Pieces Of Data

 Source: GoBankingRates

-There are a number of factors that contribute to this statistic.
+Several factors contribute to this alarming statistic.

 Women are far less likely than men to have a retirement fund.